UanTan123/BroadcastingPlugin/README.md

 # BroadcastingPlugin
-This SCP: SL Plugin is Custom ntf, decont message!
+> this plugin is you can setting ntf, decont, join, left, alphawarhead, roundstart(and end), scp contain message!
+>
+> this plugin default language : Korean
 # Config!

 IsEnabled|joinmessageUse|leftmessageuse|RoundEndCassieUse|AllLightOff|